Here is our FAQ, split into three main sections:

 Do you recommend the engine is refreshed before being installed?

-As of 2017, a K20 Type R engine is at least 10 years old and has probably seen 100k miles, or more, of enthusiastic use.
+As of 2023, a K20 Type R engine is at least 15 years old and has probably seen 100k miles, or more, of enthusiastic use.
 Therefore, unless you can drive the donor car for a decent period of time or are confident of the engine’s history, we now recommend a basic refresh is carried out before the engine is installed ie a new timing chain and tensioner is fitted as well as the usual service items.
-Stark can supply these parts alongside your kit as required – see our Engine Preparation Kit on the Kit Upgrades page.
+Stark can supply these parts alongside your kit as required.

 I am interested in the conversion but don’t want to fit it myself, can you recommend a professional installer?